-"Captures" = birds (and mammals) that have become fixed, entangled or trapped, and are prevented from moving freely or freeing themselves (i.e., interactions with fishing gear or tori lines).
+Captures = birds (and mammals) that have become fixed, entangled or trapped, and are prevented from moving freely or freeing themselves (i.e., interactions with fishing gear or tori lines).

-"Deck-strikes" = birds that collide with the vessel superstructure or deck and are unable to leave the vessel on their own, either through death, injury or disorientation.
+Deck strikes = birds that collide with the vessel superstructure or deck and are unable to leave the vessel on their own, either through death, injury or disorientation.
 Do not report any seabird if it is alive and leaves the vessel unassisted.

-Note deck-strikes are not included in the Fisheries New Zealand fishing seabird capture estimates but must be reported.
+Note: Deck strikes are not included in the Fisheries New Zealand fishing seabird capture estimates but must be reported.

-ERS or NFPSCR reporting codes
+ERS or NFPS catch reporting species codes

-- Use the XAL (unidentified albatross/mollymawk) and XXP (unidentified petrels & shearwaters) species codes; if you are 100% sure of the correct species use the individual species codes supplied by Fisheries New Zealand (common species listed in Appendix 3). - Record any leg band numbers in the ERS field provided for on the form.
+If you are 100% sure of the correct species, use the individual species codes supplied by Fisheries New Zealand (Appendix 3).